elunna/hackem/hackem_changelog.md

     - Changes color every turn
 - (@) gibberling
     - Hates light
-    - Carry crude weapons made from bone or dull short swords
-    - Gibberlings get a sonic attack: Stuns, confuses, etc. Similar to a cursed unihorn
+    - Gibberlings get a sonic attack: Stuns, confuses, etc (Similar to a cursed unihorn)
     - Can infect monsters/players with gibberslug larva.
 - (@) grimlock
     - Hates light and can stalk you.